Poliuti/Euclidean-Sequencer-ACTAM/README.md

 ## Sound management

 We choose to use [Tone js](https://tonejs.github.io/) to develop all the audio features of our application.
 Events are triggered using a sampler in four different channels.
 The user has the control on the volume and the panning of each channel.
 Moreover mute/solo and step time modifier controls are available.
 The channels then flow into the master, on which a low pass filter (whose cutoff frequency can be adjusted by the user) acts in series with a reverb.
-Dry / wet ratio and decay time can be set too.
+Dry/wet ratio and decay time can be set too.

 The diagram below describes the audio chain: